kamidar/research/README.md

 - involved technologies
 - possible follow-up or spin-off projects

-The file name should consist of the date and a short title, e.g.
+The file name should consist of the current date and a short title, e.g.
 `2015-08-18-activity-dashboard.md`.
-To get started just copy the template file `share/ideas/TEMPLATE.md`:
+To get started just copy the template file `ideas/TEMPLATE.md`:

 ```
-$ cp ./share/ideas/TEMPLATE.md ./share/ideas/2015-08-18-activity-dashboard.md
+$ cp ./ideas/TEMPLATE.md ./ideas/2015-08-18-activity-dashboard.md
 ```

 Then open a pull request to discuss this idea with the team.
 Once accepted